HofstadterTools/HofstadterTools/README.rst

 * capability to generate the potential function corresponding to hopping amplitudes [`Yilmaz17 <https://link.aps.org/doi/10.1103/PhysRevA.95.063628>`__]
 * implementation of other topological flat-band models for benchmarking (e.g. chiral pi-flux model) [`Neupert11 <https://link.aps.org/doi/10.1103/PhysRevLett.106.236804>`__]

 Contributions are always welcome!
-The easiest way to contribute is to submit a pull request on `GitHub <https://github.com/HofstadterTools/HofstadterTools>`__ or contact `Bart Andrews <https://bartandrews.me>`__ if you have any feedback.
+The HofstadterTools repository is maintained using `GitHub <https://github.com/HofstadterTools/HofstadterTools>`__.
+If you would like to contribute, please submit a `pull request <https://github.com/HofstadterTools/HofstadterTools/pulls>`__; if you would like to report an issue or problem, please open an `issue <https://github.com/HofstadterTools/HofstadterTools/issues>`__; and if you need to seek support, please start a `discussion <https://github.com/HofstadterTools/HofstadterTools/discussions>`__.
+For all other enquires, please contact `Bart Andrews <https://bartandrews.me>`__.